 The IFS provides students with a tight-knit community in lower Manhattan, lodged within a large, well-endowed research university.
 This entails:

-• Scholarly work in both English and French: By taking half of their courses in French, students perfect their oral and written command of the language and put it to analytical use.
+By taking half of their courses in French, students perfect their oral and written command of the language and put it to analytical use.
 Our French Language Lab provides linguistic support as needed.

 Our Ph.D. students compete favorably for the best jobs in their disciplines while M.A. students go on to careers in a variety in fields that prize clear thinking, global understanding of the world, and analytical fluency in more than one language.
-These include the Foreign Service, journalism, humanitarian assistance, immigration law, primary and secondary education, translation, international business.
-Each year, some M.A. students parlay their research and relationships with IFS faculty into offers from leading Ph.D. programs in history, anthropology, French, linguistics, or politics.
+These include Foreign Service, journalism, humanitarian assistance, immigration law, primary and secondary education, translation, and international business.
+Each year, some M.A. students parlay their research and relationships with IFS faculty into offers from leading Ph.D. programs in history, anthropology, literature, linguistics, or politics.

 I hope you will drop by the IFS next time you find yourself in Greenwich Village.
 In the meantime, feel free to contact me (email@example.com).